Ultimate Motorcycle Insurance Guide

 Stated Value insurance allows you to insure your motorcycle for less than what it’s really worth in exchange for a lower premium.

 This is for people who might consider self-insuring for collision coverage but would like some coverage.
 Example: You have a motorcycle worth $100,000.
-If you don’t want to pay the collision coverage, you could eliminate it or, instead, insure it for only $30,000 and save money on the premium.
+You don’t want to pay for collision coverage, so you partially insure it for only $30,000 and save money on the premium.

 If you’re looking for Stated Value, you are probably thinking of Agreed Value Coverage (see below), so make sure you get Agreed Value Coverage and not Stated Value Coverage.